Spider-Man (2002 film): Casting

-Tobey Maguire was cast as Peter Parker/Spider-Man in July 2000, having been Raimi's first choice for the role after he saw Maguire in The Cider House Rules.
-The studio was initially hesitant to cast someone who did not seem to fit the ranks of "adrenaline-pumping, tail-kicking titans", but Maguire managed to impress studio executives with his audition.
-The actor signed a deal in the range of $3 to $4 million with higher salary options for two sequels.
+Tobey Maguire was Raimi's first choice for Peter Parker after he saw him in The Cider House Rules (1999).
+The studio was initially hesitant to cast someone who did not seem like a "adrenaline-pumping, tail-kicking titan", but Maguire impressed studio executives with his audition.
+He was cast in the role in July 2000, and signed a deal in the range of $3 to $4 million with higher salary options for two sequels.
 To prepare for the role, Maguire improved his physique over several months by training with a physical trainer, a yoga instructor, a martial arts expert, and a climbing expert.
 He studied spiders and learned how to perform arachnid-like movements.